Last Updated on

 Allow to heat for about 2 minutes then add the blended pepper and stir to avoid burning or splattering.

 Reduce the heat and cook the sauce for about 10 minutes making sure you keep an eye on it.
-Add salt and seasoning and stir to combine. (add water to sauce if need be) allow sauce to cook till oil start to float on top of the sauce.
+Add salt and seasoning and stir to combine (add water to the sauce if need be) allow the sauce to cook till oil start to float on top of the sauce.

-Add meat balls to sauce and stir carefully to combine.
+Add meatballs to the sauce and stir carefully to combine.
 Cook for another 2-3 minutes and check for salt and seasoning.
-Add fresh or dried basil leaves to sauce and continue to cook till oil floats on top of the sauce and meatballs well cooked through.
+Add fresh or dried basil leaves to the sauce and continue to cook till oil floats on top of the sauce and meatballs well cooked through.